 - If your child has a milk allergy, shop around for soya milks and find the taste that your child likes best.
 Some brands taste particularly close to cows milk and are readily available.
 There are also some great desserts and custard that don't have any dairy or eggs in them.

-If your toddler goes to daycare, try and send food, so you know what they are eating – they are not trained dieticians, so might not think that any of your childs food allergens are in the food.
+If your toddler goes to daycare, try and send food, so you know what they are eating – they are not trained dieticians, so might not think that any of your child's food allergens are in the food.
 If you can, try and find out what their menu is and provide the same for your child.

 Be sure to speak to your little one and explain to them they can’t eat certain foods as it makes them a little bit sick – it’s good to get your little one involved and aware.
 Try letting them make a choice from allowed foods as this also seems to work.

-Ideas for birthday parties / allergic children
+Ideas for birthday parties for your allergic child

 Having children with food allergies at parties can be somewhat of a challenge – with little hands grabbing delicious looking things, and mom having to police their choices.
 When they are very small, they really don't understand why they can't eat a particular food.
 Also, when catering for birthday parties yourself, it can be quite difficult to bake the birthday cupcakes or cakes to suit the special diet and still make it look really appealing!